Clean case data

 - Explain how to clean, curate, and standardize case data using cleanepi package

-- Perform essential data-cleaning operations to be performed in a raw case dataset.
+- Perform essential data-cleaning operations on a real case dataset.

 Prerequisite